Difference between Posteriori and Priori analysis

 Difference between Aposteriori analysis and A Priori analysis:

 A Posteriori analysis A priori analysis Posteriori analysis is a relative analysis.
 Piori analysis is an absolute analysis.
 It is dependent on language of compiler and type of hardware.
 It is independent of language of compiler and types of hardware.
 It will give exact answer.
 It will give approximate answer.
 It doesn’t use asymptotic notations to represent the time complexity of an algorithm.
 It uses the asymptotic notations to represent how much time the algorithm will take in order to complete its execution.
 The time complexity of an algorithm using a posteriori analysis differ from system to system.
 The time complexity of an algorithm using a priori analysis is same for every system.
-If the time taken by the algorithm is less, then the credit will go to compiler and hardware.
-If the program running faster, credit goes to the programmer.
+If the time taken by the program is less, then the credit will go to compiler and hardware.
+If the algorithm running faster, credit goes to the programmer.